RefugeRestrooms/refugerestrooms/README.md

 ## Contributing

-Changes to the site can be tested locally before deploying to the web.
-To get set up to edit the site and test your changes, see [`CONTRIBUTING.md`](https://github.com/RefugeRestrooms/refugerestrooms/blob/develop/CONTRIBUTING.md).
+For more information on how to contribute to Refuge Restrooms, or how the technology works, see the [Wiki](https://github.com/RefugeRestrooms/refugerestrooms/wiki).

+If you just want to get your environment set up for making changes locally and testing, you can head directly to [`CONTRIBUTING.md`](https://github.com/RefugeRestrooms/ @refugerestrooms/blob/develop/CONTRIBUTING.md).

 ## Tech